chahatagarwal/C-Code-Expense-Management/README.md

 # C-Code-Expense-Management
-In this project, the application is used to calculate the expense of a person and generate the details of per day or per month or per year based expenses such that it meets the need of Real-World Example.
+In this application, it is used to calculate the expense of a person and generate the details of per day or per month or per year basis expense so that it meets the need of Real-World Example.